vickhny/spring-boot-eureka-zuul/README.md

 http://localhost:8080/employee/echoEmployeeName/{employee-name}

 # Tech Stack and Runtime
-Java 1.8 and Eclipse IDE as development environment Spring cloud Zuul as Gateway proxy provider
+Java 1.8 and Eclipse IDE as development environment, Spring cloud Zuul as Gateway proxy provider,
-Spring boot as application framework
+Spring boot as application framework,
-Spring Rest for exposing microservice as REST
+Spring Rest for exposing microservice as REST,
-Gradle as build tool
+Gradle as build tool.